Reporting from Moscow, deceitful

 people are falling for that.
 It's a sign of insecurity and envy on their part.

-"Boobus!
-How many countriess has Putin bombed, ssubverted, threatened or invaded?
+countries has Putin bombed, subverted, threatened or invaded?
+ZERO!

 COMMENTS / FEEDBACK / INSULTS / KUDOS